Main Map Element

 Include Statements

 Include statements allow for global XML files to be loaded and re-used across different maps.
 This can be used to standardize values across maps.
-Below is an example includes file that can be used on Blitz maps:
+Below is a sample includes file that can be used on Blitz maps:

 <!-- the location for include files is defined in config.yml -->